Psk-Ita/react-tools/tasks/README.md

-this is a "batch-like" script, it does not require any changes to build process, when you need to re-process your svg images,
+this is a "batch-like" script, it does not require any changes to build process, when you need to re-process your images,

-just run "node + svg-to-tsx.js" (adjust your path)
+just run `npm run image-lib` -> for static loaded images

+or run `npm run image-lib-lazy` -> for lazy loaded images

 #### How does it work?

 it lists all images in the "ICONS_SOURCE_DIR" folder, for each of them, the related tsx file will be generated in the "COMPONENTS_DIR" folder
-    .svg files will be kept as svg, pay attention to svg attributes, not all are propertly decoded by ts definition all other formats will be managed as base64 stream
+> .svg files will be kept as svg (pay attention to svg attributes, not all are propertly decoded by ts definition)
+> all other formats will be managed as base64 stream

 to make it easily customizable, at the begin of the scripts the following variables are provided

-    objName -> component and enum name
+    `objName` -> component and enum name

-    cssClassName -> default class name
+    `cssClassName` -> default class name

-    COMPONENTS_DIR -> target directory to write components (under /src) ICONS_SOURCE_DIR -> source fodler containing images (outside /src)
+    `COMPONENTS_DIR` -> target directory to write components (under /src)

+    `ICONS_SOURCE_DIR` -> source fodler containing images (outside /src)

 #### What is the "pro" using this module?